jpcaveiro/pyequa/examples/anova_table/_output_/anova_table.md

 Complete this ANOVA table.

-Conclusion with  \(\alpha=0.05\): {:MULTICHOICE_S:%100%não existe diferença significativa entre os valores esperados\~%0%existe pelo menos um valor esperado significativamente diferente}
+Conclusion with  \(\alpha=0.05\): {:MULTICHOICE_S:%100%there is no significant difference between the expected values.\~%0%there is at least one expected value that is significantly different.}